dsyme/dsyme-presentations/design-notes/off-by-default-warnings.md

 These logical properties of types come into play when using `=`, `compare` and so on.

 F# normally does this inference silently, however warning 1178 can be enabled to show more details of what's going on.
-Unusually this gets enabled by turning the warning level to 5.
-This is the only extra thing at this warning level.
+This gets enabled by turning the warning level to 5.

 ```
 dotnet fsi --warn:5